kmamal/node-sdl/README.md

 Fired when a new mapping for this controller is applied (usually via [`sdl.controller.addMappings()`](#sdlcontrolleraddmappingsmappings)).
 This can cause all of the controller's axes and buttons to aquire new values.

-<a id="controler-instance-event-close"></a>
+<a id="controller-instance-event-close"></a>

 ### Event: 'close'

 Fired when the instance is about to close.
 Handle cleanup here.

-### controlerInstance.device
+### controllerInstance.device

 * `<object>`

-The [device](#sdlcontrolerdevices) from which this instance was opened.
+The [device](#sdlcontrollerdevices) from which this instance was opened.

-### controlerInstance.firmwareVersion
+### controllerInstance.firmwareVersion

 * `<number>`

 The controller's firmware version.

-### controlerInstance.serialNumber
+### controllerInstance.serialNumber

 * `<string>|<null>`

 The controller's serial number, or `null` if it's not available.

-### controlerInstance.axes
+### controllerInstance.axes

 * `<number>[]`

-An array of values, each corresponding to the position of one of the controler's axes.
+An array of values, each corresponding to the position of one of the controller's axes.
 The values are normalized from `-1` to `+1`.
 It may be necessary to impose certain tolerances on these values to account for jitter.

-### controlerInstance.buttons
+### controllerInstance.buttons

 * `<boolean>[]`

-An array of values, each corresponding to the state of one of the controler's buttons.
+An array of values, each corresponding to the state of one of the controller's buttons.
 The values will be `true` for buttons that are pressed and `false` otherwise.

-### controlerInstance.power
+### controllerInstance.power

 * [`<PowerLevel>`](#power-levels)

-The current power level of the controler device.
+The current power level of the controller device.

-### controlerInstance.hasLed
+### controllerInstance.hasLed

 * `<boolean>`

 Will be `true` if there is a LED light on the controller, whose color can be controlled.

-### controlerInstance.setLed(red, green, blue)
+### controllerInstance.setLed(red, green, blue)

 * `red: <number>` The red component of the led color, from `0` to `1`.
 * `green: <number>` The green component of the led color, from `0` to `1`.